 Basic Law Enforcement Training (BLET)

-Completed Packets must be turned into Mrs. Wendy Wooten, Office #133
+Completed Packets should be turned in to Mrs. Wendy Wooten, Office #133 of the Greenville Center by July 14, 2016.

 Basic Law Enforcement Training (BLET) is designed to give students essential skills required for entry-level employment as law enforcement officers with state, county or municipal governments or with private enterprise.